Badge photo

-Learning Python was hard for me, but it didn't have to be.
+It was hard for me to learn Python, but it didn't have to be.

 A decade ago, I was a fresh college grad armed with a history degree and not much else.
-Fast forward to today, and I'm a successful machine learning engineer, data science consultant, and founder of Dataquest.
+Fast forward to today, and I'm a successful machine learning engineer, data science and deep learning consultant, and founder of Dataquest.

-But let me be real with you—it wasn't all smooth sailing.
-My journey to learn Python was long, filled with setbacks, and often frustrating.
+These days, I'm working on some deep learning projects, Marker and Surya.
+But let me be real with you—it wasn't all smooth sailing to get to where I am now.
+My Python learning journey was long, filled with setbacks, and often frustrating.

 Why Most New Learners Fail